dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-mmm okay so yeah sorry I yeah I derailed the convo there okay so you got into the defense and drones and stuff keep going
+okay so sorry I derailed
+the convo there so you got into the defense and drones and stuff keep going